lightspeedwp/lsx-demo-theme/docs/planning/to-do.md

   - [ ] Commit all template changes and document rationale.

 - [ ] **Team Week Planning**
   - [ ] Create weekly planning documents using provided templates.
+(Use the weekly-plan.md template to create next weeks plan)
   - [ ] Commit planning documents to the team repository for visibility.

 - [ ] **Integrate Copilot**